sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

     (it doesn't matter which ones,
     since they're all equal).

-> ## Counting countries represented by the Queen {.challenge}
+> ### Counting countries represented by the Queen {.challenge}
 >
 > How many countries have "Elizabeth II" as the head of state and what is their average life expectancy?

-> ## Averaging with NULL {.challenge}
+> ### Averaging with NULL {.challenge}
 >
 > The average of a set of values is the sum of the values
 > divided by the number of values.
 > Does this mean that the `avg` function returns 2.0 or 3.0
 > when given the values 1.0, `null`, and 5.0?

-> ## What Does This Query Do? {.challenge}
+> ### What Does This Query Do? {.challenge}
 >
-> We worked out the average life expectancy of British commonwealth country (represented by the Queen).
+> We worked out the average life expectancy of countries represented by the Queen.
 We want to calculate the
-> difference between the life expectancy of each individual commonweath nation and the average of all commonwealth nations.
+> difference between the life expectancy of each of those nations and the average value.
 > We write the query:
 >
 > ~~~ {.sql}